Andrea/andrea.github.io/_posts/2019-01-04-rust-array-size-as-type.markdown

 (BTW kudos to the Rust people for very nice error messages)

-If one really wants to use a set lenght array you can still do
+If one really wants to use a set length array you can still do

 ```
 let mut xs : [u32; 8] = [1,2,3,4,5,6,7,8];